 - Take Action

 Although watersheds are usually associated with lakes, rivers and streams, roughly 75 percent of the 236 mile Tippecanoe River Watershed is agricultural land.
-TWF is unique because it not only focuses its efforts on lakes and streams, but also on land, the source of pollution.
+TWF not only focuses its efforts on lakes and streams, but also on land, the source of pollution.

 Creating and maintaining healthier waters begins by containing the amount of pollution that is allowed to enter the water in the first place.
-TWF’s team of soil conservationists works to help farmers achieve practices that are best for their farms and the environment.
+TWF’s team of watershed conservationists works to help land owners and farmers achieve practices that benefit both the land and the water.